Ambassador John Negroponte

 government still restricts travel to Cuba in general, but new rules

-implemented by the Obama Administration allow Cuban Americans to travel
+implemented by the Obama Administration allow Cuban Americans to

-educational, religious or other purposes involving "people-to-people"
+Cuba for educational, religious or other purposes involving "people-to-people"

-Visiting Cuba is like taking a
+Visiting Cuba is like taking a journey

-developments happening every day.
+happening every day.